-The online application procedure is a short interview during which you give information about your academic background and to provide you with information on the range of courses available at TU Darmstadt.
+The online application is a short interview during which you give information about your academic background.
 At the end of the interview you will be asked to send your data online to our university.
 You will receive an application number and will be asked to print out the application form.
 If a direct printout is not possible, please save the document as a PDF file on your computer and then print it.
-Please post the signed printout along with the required certificates to our address.
+Please send the signed printout along with the required certificates to our address.
 On receipt of this printed form with all the required documents, your application is complete and will be processed.

 Please start the online application by using the following link.
 If secure online application (SSL) is not possible, you may use the non-secure form.

-In order to check the status of your application, please go to the following link.
+In order to check the status of your application, please use the following link.